 Daylight Saving Time ends Sunday; fall back to Eastern Standard Time at 2 a.m.

-New England will return to Eastern Standard Time (EST) on Sunday, November 6, when, at 2:00 a.m., clocks must be set back one hour to 1:00 a.m.
-Each of the ISO’s market applications is unique and will function differently during this transition.
+New England will return to Eastern Standard Time (EST) on Sunday, November 5, when, at 2:00 a.m., clocks must be set back one hour to 1:00 a.m.
+Each of ISO New England’s market applications is unique and will function differently during this transition.
 Here are the things market participants need to know to prepare.

-2. Asset telemetry, hourly resource availability upload/downloads via DRMUI application must submit the extra hour as given below.
+2. Asset telemetry, hourly resource availability uploads/downloads via DRMUI application must submit the extra hour as given below.

 Greenwich Mean Time (GMT) time format upload/download